-BDO Réviseurs d'Entreprises Soc.
-Civ.
-SCRL, a civil company, having the form of a cooperative company with limited liability (société coopérative à responsabilité limitée/coöperatieve vennootschap met beperkte aansprakelijkheid) organized and existing under the laws of Belgium, with registered office at Da Vincilaan 9, 1935 Zaventem, Belgium, was re-appointed on May 26, 2017 as the statutory auditor of the Company for a term of 3 years ending immediately after the closing of the annual shareholders' meeting to be held in 2020.
+BDO Réviseurs d'Entreprises, a cooperative company with limited liability organized and existing under the laws of Belgium, with registered office at Da Vincilaan 9, 1935 Zaventem, Belgium, was re-appointed on May 26, 2017 as the statutory auditor of the Company for a term of 3 years ending immediately after the closing of the annual shareholders' meeting to be held in 2020.
 Mr. Gert Claes has represented BDO since May 29, 2015.